Calculating & Working Out Holiday Accrual

 In this case, the worker in question would be entitled to that many days per month.
 Remember that you are not allowed to round down holiday accrual by law.

-Alternatives to Holiday Accrual
+Alternatives to holiday accrual

 The main alternative to holiday accrual is up-front holiday plans, when employees are given their whole entitlement on their first day.
 This can be risky, as an employee can still be entitled to their full holiday accrual mandated by law, even if they did not work a full year.